 Overweight and obesity is a contributing factor to chronic disease and contributes to the gap in life expectancy between Aboriginal and Torres Strait Islander and non-Aboriginal and Torres Strait Islander peoples .
 Childhood obesity is a significant public health concern leading to an increased risk of developing further chronic diseases later in life.
 In 2018, the Australian Research Alliance for Children & Youth (ARACY) estimated nationally childhood obesity affects 31.6% of young people (aged 5 – 24 years), however this figure is 40.1% for Aboriginal and Torres Strait Islander young people .

 Engagement of Aboriginal and Torres Strait Islander healthcare workers in culturally based interventions is recommended, given that it is likely to improve receptivity and effectiveness of weight management interventions for children and their families .
-A survey completed by 45 Qld Aboriginal and Torres Strait Islander health workers (2019) indicated that 91.1% agreed that addressing childhood overweight and obesity was an important part of their role.
-The study also identified inconsistencies between current clinical practice behaviours of Qld Aboriginal and Torres Strait Islander health workers in relation to screening and identification of paediatric overweight and obesity and current state guidelines.
+A survey completed by 45 Qld Aboriginal and Torres Strait Islander health workers (2019) indicated that 91.1% agreed that addressing childhood obesity was an important part of their role.
+The study also identified inconsistencies between current clinical practice behaviours of Qld Aboriginal and Torres Strait Islander health workers in relation to screening and identification of childhood obesity and current state guidelines.

 The Making Tracks in Children’s Health (MaTCH) project, a partnership between Griffith University, Qld Child & Youth Clinical Network, Children’s Health Qld Hospital and Health Service and the Aboriginal and Torres Strait Islander community, aims to address the gap in childhood obesity service delivery for Aboriginal and Torres Strait Islander children.
 This project has received funding through the 2018 Woolworths Nutrition-Related Health Services Delivery Grant and has been granted ethical approval through Children’s Health Queensland (HREC/18/QRCH/43015).